FREE DELIVERY FOR ALL ORDERS OVER £50

 What Are Carrot Root Flies?

 The Carrot Root Fly (Psila rosae) is a small black fly that lays eggs which develop into creamy-yellow coloured larvae.
-These larvae damage Carrots and other vegetables such as Parsnips and Celery.
 There are normally two generations of Carrot Root Fly each year, one from May to June, and the next from August to September.

-Carrot Root Fly Damage & Symptoms
+Carrot Root Fly Infestation Signs & Symptoms

-The larvae will burrow into the Carrot roots making tunnels.
-Symptoms of infestations will show as rusty brown scars on the produce.
-Such damage can become so extensive that carrots become inedible.
-An early sign of Carrot Fly activity can be a blue-purple colouring of the Carrot plant foliage.
+Carrot Root Fly larvae damage Carrots and other vegetables such as Parsnips and Celery.
+The larvae burrow into the vegetables, making tunnels.
+Symptoms of infestation will show as rusty brown scars on the produce.
+Damage can become so extensive that vegetables become inedible.
+An early sign of infestation can be identified by a blue-purple colouring on Carrot plant foliage.

 How To Control Carrot Root Flies